14 Freelancer Jobs and How to Get Started

 What is a freelancer?

 A freelancer is a self-employed individual.
-Unlike a regular job where you’d be working for a company a certain number of hours a week, freelancers make their own schedule, choose their own work location, and take on as many projects or clients they need or want at any given moment.
+Unlike a part-time or full-time job that entails working for a company a certain number of hours per week, freelancers make their own schedules, choose their own work location, and take on as many projects or clients as they need or want at any given moment.
+They are essentially their own company and they hire out their services.

 As a freelancer, you’ll be hired for your knowledge and specific skill set in your preferred field or niche.
+Freelancing is an increasingly popular mode of work.
 An estimated 58 million Americans have decided to start their journey as freelancers, rejecting the nine-to-five lifestyle in favor of a flexible work schedule, according to McKinsey's 2022 American Opportunity Survey [1].

 Which industries hire freelancers?

-As freelancing has grown in popularity in recent years, a number of different job industries may be open to hiring you as a freelancer, depending on what skills you have to offer.
+Because freelancing has grown in popularity in recent years, a number of different industries may be open to hiring you as a freelancer, depending on what skills you have to offer.
 Following the freelance boom entering 2023, roughly 78 percent of companies would rather hire freelancers than grow their staff during times of economic uncertainty [2].
 These are the industries that typically hire freelancers:

 • Accounting and finance